Noor Salman trial: Jurors to continue deliberations Friday

 Salman, 31, has pleaded not guilty to charges of aiding the support of a foreign terrorist organization resulting in death and obstruction of justice.

-The judge dismissed jurors Thursday afternoon.
-Deliberations will continue at 9 a.m.
+The judge dismissed jurors Thursday afternoon after 11 hours of deliberations over two days.
+They'll continue to deliberate the case at 9 a.m.
 Friday.

 Photos: Remembering the victims